How to Get a Cosmetologist License in North Carolina

 Last updated: March 1, 2026

 North Carolina is one of the fastest-growing states, with strong demand in Charlotte, Raleigh, and the Research Triangle, making it an excellent place to start a career as a cosmetologist.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your cosmetologist license in North Carolina is a structured process overseen by the North Carolina Board of Cosmetic Art Examiners.
+Licensing in North Carolina is overseen by the North Carolina Board of Cosmetic Art Examiners.
+The process requires 1500 hours of pre-license education and costs between $6,000 and $17,000 in total.
+You'll need to pass the North Carolina Cosmetology Exam (administered by NIC) with a score of at least 70% on each section.

 At 1500 hours, North Carolina has one of the higher pre-license education requirements in the country.
+This is close to the national average of 1584 hours.
 Budget between $6,000 and $17,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring cosmetologists complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |